Colorado Salmon Fishing

 Salmon Fishing Waters In Colorado

-Williams Fork Reservoir produced the Colorado state record chinook salmon (king salmon) and the state record kokanee salmon came out of Spinney Mountain Reservoir.
+The Upper Gunnison River valley provides the top tier of kokanee fishing in flowing water.
+River systems surrounding the lakes on the Colorado Front Range also provide some action.
+Williams Fork Reservoir produced the state record chinook salmon (king salmon) and the state record kokanee salmon came out of Spinney Mountain Reservoir.

 About The Pacific Salmon Family

 Pacific Salmon are born in and remain in freshwater streams for the early years of life.
 The number varies by specie.
 Afterward they migrate to the Pacific Ocean waters where they bulk up and prepare for their once in a lifetime spawning run up the freshwater stream where they were born.
 They will instinctively return to their birthplace, spawn and die.
 They are found in the streams which empty into the ocean and adjoining ocean waters.